 (d) The debt sponsor or designated person must notify the JSE of its appointment.
 Where there are joint debt sponsors, a debt sponsor must be appointed that will take the lead in the process.
 The JSE shall deal with the lead debt sponsor which is appointed in respect of the issue.

-(e) Subject to paragraphs 2.16 and 2.17, a joint independent debt sponsor must be appointed where -
+(e) Subject to paragraph 2.16, a joint independent debt sponsor must be appointed where -

 (i) the debt sponsor is also the applicant issuer or is a subsidiary, an associate or a division of the applicant issuer; or